 Divisions split by age/grade or ability are not guaranteed.
 Teams are able to report their perceived ability level as “Beginner”, “Intermediate”, or “Advanced” on the registration form.
 We provide this section on the registration form so that teams can mark their perceived ability level in the case the league coordinator is able to take this into consideration when creating divisions or matchups.
 The league coordinator reserves the right to combine or split grades/ages as needed to maximize league participation.
 The following may assist with determining your team’s ability level:

 A team roster is required before play.
 No player may play without a parent signature on the roster.
 You must have a minimum of 7 players to begin a game.
 We suggest a roster of 10-14 players for the season.
 There is no set maximum.
 Players, other than pitcher, may be added up until your last game day.
-If you wish to add a player after your roster has been turned in, please contact the youth sports office.
+All coaches are required to check in at the League Office between fields 21 and 28 to drop off their Roster on their first game day.

 Adding Players / Substitute Players